| |

 His Majesty the King Shaikh Hamad Bin Isa Al Khalifa has

 continued in steering the country towards prosperity.
+The Kingdom is widely respected by the

 international community for its progressive policies and